 Gröna Lund, Sweden

-And where else in Sweden (or the world, for that matter) can your little kids ride a ladybug-themed ride, your teenagers go to the House of Nightmares haunted house and you can go see Megadeth or Brad Paisley?
+And where else in Sweden (or the world, for that matter) can your little kids ride a ladybug-themed ride, your teenagers go to the House of Nightmares haunted house and you can go see Megadeth or Brad Paisley in concert.

 New rides include Ikaros.